Cannon-Thurston Maps,i-bounded Geometry and a theorem of McMullen: Introduction

 Let $S$ be a hyperbolic surface of finite area and let $\rho ( \pi_1 (S)) = H \subset PSl_2 ( {\Bbb{C}} ) $ = Isom ( ${\Bbb{H}}^3$) be a representation, such that the quotient hyperbolic 3-manifold $M = {{\Bbb{H}}^3}/H$ is simply degenerate.
 Let $\widetilde S$ and $\widetilde M$ denote the universal covers of $S$ and $M$ respectively.
 Then $\widetilde S$ and $\widetilde M$ can be identified with ${\Bbb{H}}^2$ and ${\Bbb{H}}^3$ respectively.
 There exists a natural inclusion $i: \widetilde{S} \rightarrow \widetilde{M}$.
 Now let ${{\Bbb{D}}^2}={\Bbb{H}}^2\cup{\Bbb{S}}^1_\infty$ and ${{\Bbb{D}}^3}={\Bbb{H}}^3\cup{\Bbb{S}}^2_\infty$ denote the standard compactifications.
 The local connectivity of the limit set of $\widetilde S$ is equivalent to the existence of a continuous extension (a {\bf Cannon-Thurston map}) $\hat{i} : {{\Bbb{D}}^2} \rightarrow {{\Bbb{D}}^3}$.

-However, for general (not necessarily surface) Kleinian groups, local connectivity follows from the existence of a Cannon-Thurston map and local connectivity of an isomorphic geometrically finite Kleinian group.

 A word about the term {\bf i-bounded geometry}.
-In \cite{masur-minsky} and \cite{masur-minsky2}, Masur and Minsky construct a hierarchy of what they call `tight geodesics' in the curve-complex of a surface after having proven the hyperbolicity of the curve complex.
-A related result was proven by Minsky in \cite{minsky-bddgeom}.

 In the construction of a general model manifold (Section 9 of \cite{minsky-elc1}), as a step towards the resolution of the Ending Lamination Conjecture, Minsky describes certain (complex) meridian coefficients which encode the complex structure for boundary torii of Margulis tubes.
 The uniform boundedness of these coefficients corresponds to {\it bounded geometry}.
 The manifolds that we discuss in this paper correspond to those which have a uniform bound on the {\bf imaginary} part of these coefficients.
 Hence the term {\it i-bounded geometry}.
-Clearly, manifolds of {\it bounded geometry} should have {\it i-bounded geometry}, as indeed they do.
+Clearly, manifolds of {\it bounded geometry} have {\it i-bounded geometry}.
 In \cite{minsky-torus}, Minsky further showed that punctured torus groups (and four-holed sphere groups) have {\it i-bounded geometry}.
 Roughly speaking, the number of twists gives the real part and the number of vertical annulii gives the imaginary part of the coefficients.
 Hence, in a manifold of {\it i-bounded geometry}, an arbitrarily large number of twists are allowed for each Margulis tube, but only a uniformly bounded number of vertical annulii.